dotnet/Silk.NET/documentation/proposals/Proposal - Windowing.md

 - The main interface is `IWindow`, an interface representing a window.
 It contains very little of its own, and mostly serves to implement the other `IWindow*` interfaces for the sake of convenience.

+- A few properties are implemented here instead of IWindowProperties; this is to avoid forcing WindowOptions to implement them as well, since they aren't needed in that context.

 ```cs
 /// <summary>
 /// Base interface for a window.